Established 2013 MENZSHED NZ member since 2015

-To join the GREYTOWN MENZ SHED, please contact:
+To join the GREYTOWN MENZ SHED or for general inquiries, please contact:

 Our shed is located at 85-87 West Street Greytown, also accessible via the lane between Mangos Interiors and Chambers on Main.